EuropeanOpenScienceCloud/Governance/docs/Introduction.md

 Figure 2 - EOSCPilot WP2 Governance Outline

 <img src="Introduction/media/image2.png" style="width:2.77153in;height:2.53403in" />As
-part of that objective, this document outlines an framework for a stakeholder driven governance and decision-making structure which could be used after the initial implementation phase of the EOSC.
+part of that objective, this document outlines a framework for a stakeholder driven governance and decision-making structure which could be used after the initial implementation phase of the EOSC.